ZawadiSumba66/weather-app/README.md

 # Weather App
 The weather app project is built using the  open weather API from the [OpenWeatherApp](https://openweathermap.org/current#data).
 One can extract weather information about a current weather from a city which includes parameters like:

-- Temperature(Which can be toggled from Celsius to Farehnheit)
+- Temperature(which can be toggled from Celsius to Farehnheit)
 - Humidty
-- Preseure
+- Pressure
-- WindSpeed
+- Wind Speed

 ## Screenshot